menu

 Occupations and Workforce

-Port Gibson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Port Gibson is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Port Gibson who work in teaching (21.58%), office and administrative support (19.95%), and management occupations (7.65%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Port Gibson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Port Gibson is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Port Gibson who work in office and administrative support (33.42%), teaching (9.02%), and sales jobs (6.90%).

 Setting & Lifestyle

-Port Gibson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Port Gibson doesn't have a public transportation system that people use for their commute.

 Demographics

 Port Gibson is a somewhat ethnically-diverse city.
 The people who call Port Gibson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Gibson residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Port Gibson include Irish, Scottish, African, Russian, and English.
+Important ancestries of people in Port Gibson include Scottish, Irish, Russian, Ukrainian, and Ghanian.

 The most common language spoken in Port Gibson is English.
 Other important languages spoken here include Spanish and African languages.